transfer-framework/ezplatform/tests/tests.md

 ## Integration tests

-* Should run find action via createAndUpdate on all (a) services
+* Should run find action via createAndUpdate on all (a) object- and (b) tree services

+* Should run create action via createAndUpdate on all (a) object- and (b) tree services

+* Should run update action via createAndUpdate on all (a) object- and (b) tree services

-    * Objectservices
+a) Objectservices
 * ContentManager
 * LocationManager
 * LanguageManager
 * ContentTypeManager
 * UserManager
 * UserGroupManager
-    * TreeServices
-        * ObjectTreeService

-* Should run create action via createAndUpdate on all (a) services
-    * Objectservices
-        * ContentManager
-        * LocationManager
-        * LanguageManager
-        * ContentTypeManager
-        * UserManager
-        * UserGroupManager
-    * TreeServices
-        * ObjectTreeService

-* Should run update action via createAndUpdate on all (a) services
-    * Objectservices
-        * ContentManager
-        * LocationManager
-        * LanguageManager
-        * ContentTypeManager
-        * UserManager
-        * UserGroupManager
-    * TreeServices
+b) TreeServices
-        * ObjectTreeService
+* ContentTreeService

 ## Unit tests